MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/6-install-and-update-applications-in-virtual-machine-scale-sets.md

 When you deploy an application across a scale set, you need a mechanism that updates your application consistently, across all instances in the scale set.
 You achieve this outcome by using a custom script extension.

 In the shipping company scenario, you need a quick way to roll out updates to the application while minimizing disruption to the end users.
-A custom script extension is the ideal mechanism to do this operation.
+A custom script extension is an ideal mechanism to do this operation.

 In this unit, you'll learn how to use a custom script extension to update an application running on a scale set.